 By 1956, Perón had been overthrown, and the Autodromo Diecisiete de Octubre had been renamed.
 Around this time, motorsport had been growing more and more popular, though the roads on which they were run weren’t getting better, in fact they were getting worse.
 The tiradita had begun being cracked down on, and the la técnica de bidoneo was distinctly illegal, with threat of disqualification, though drivers still did it.
 One co-driver was actually fatally burned during a failed bidoneo in 1960.

 The 1960 Gran Premio Argentino demonstrated well the dangers of the series.
-The Gran Premio had remained on the schedule and had, in terms of safety, improved very little.
+The Gran Premio had remained on the schedule and had, in terms of safety, improved very little if at all.

 Exactly how many spectators died during the 1960 Gran Premio will never be known, though the lowest estimate is 12.
 A cyclist was struck and killed halfway through the event, a young boy died after a guidebook error sent the race leaders skidding into a crowd while making a U-turn, and with about 20 miles to go, another driver failed to negotiate a bend and went into a group of fans, instantly killing seven and injuring many, some of whom likely died in the hospital later.
 Just a half mile up the road from this accident, another occurred when a racer struck a pedestrian motorcycle carrying two people and veered into an enclosure.
 One of the motorcycle riders died, as did two spectators in the enclosure.
 All drivers involved in these accidents as well as their acompañantes were unhurt.
 Police blamed the spectators for the two larger accidents, as crowds were stated to be so thick that drivers couldn’t see the apexes of corners.